Germán Martínez (Argentine politician)

-Germán Pedro Martínez (born 22 February 1975) is an Argentine politician who has been a National Deputy elected for the Frente de Todos in Santa Fe since 2019.
+Germán Pedro Martínez (born 22 February 1975) is an Argentine politician who has been a National Deputy elected for in Santa Fe since 2019.
 A member of the Justicialist Party, Martínez worked as a legislative aide for Agustín Rossi and Guillermo Carmona from 2005 to his own election to the Chamber of Deputies.

-Since 2022, he has been president of the Frente de Todos parliamentary bloc.
+From 2022 to 2023, he was president of the Frente de Todos parliamentary bloc.
+Since 2023, he has presided the Union for the Homeland bloc.

 Early life

 Martínez was born on 22 February 1975 in Rosario.
-He counts with a licenciatura degree on Political Science from the National University of Rosario, which he earned in 1999.
+He has a licenciatura degree on Political Science from the National University of Rosario, which he earned in 1999.
 Early in his career, from 1994 to 2003, he was an auxiliary teacher at Colegio Salesiano San José, a private Catholic school in Rosario, and later worked as a project manager at the Institución Salesiana Nuestra Señora del Rosario in Funes.

 Political career

 Early in his career, Martínez was active in a Christian youth organisation.
 In 2005, he became a legislative aide at the National Chamber of Deputies for Santa Fe deputy Agustín Rossi, of the Front for Victory.
 Martínez would form a longstanding association with Rossi, serving in his office until Rossi's hiatus from Congress in 2013.
 From 2015 to 2017, Martínez worked as an aide for Mendoza deputy Guillermo Carmona.
 He would later return to Rossi's office when the latter was once again elected to the lower house in 2017.

 Martínez also briefly served as undersecretary of administrative coordination at the Ministry of Defense during Rossi's time as defense minister, in the presidency of Cristina Fernández de Kirchner.